Jeffrey W. McClurken

 “Re-Creating the Mid-Twentieth Century College Classroom using University Archives,” invited presentation for Mid-Atlantic Regional Archives Conference, October 26, 2012, Richmond, Virginia.

-“Consequences of the Brothers’ War,” invited panel comment at Society of Civil War Historians Conference, June 16, 2012, Richmond, Virginia.
+“Consequences of the Brothers’ War,” invited panel comment at Society of Civil War Historians Conference, June 16, 2012, Lexington, Kentucky.

 “The Virginia Forum on the Web: Collaborative Crowdsourcing,” co-organized and co-presented at the Seventh Virginia Forum, James Madison University, March 29-31, 2012, Harrisonburg, Virginia.